-In honor of International Women’s Day (Thursday, March 8, 2018), Alderwoman Milele A. Coggs announced that the City of Milwaukee will be honoring notable women in the city’s history with a series of informational vignettes that will run on the front page of the city’s website and the City Channel.
+In honor of International Women’s Day (Friday, March 8, 2019), Alderwoman Milele A. Coggs announced that the City of Milwaukee will be honoring notable women in the city’s history with a series of informational vignettes that will run on the city’s website and the City Channel.
 “From influential international leaders to entrepreneurs to civil rights icons, women have shaped our city since its founding,” Alderwoman Coggs said.

 The Women’s History Milwaukee initiative will highlight seven iconic local figures in history—one each day over the course of a week.
 During this informational campaign, photos and facts about the women of Milwaukee’s history will be featured on this page, and these same informational vignettes will also run regularly during City Channel programming.

 Patricia McManus, is the President and CEO of the Black Health Coalition of Wisconsin, and has been with that organization since 1988.
 She has a PhD in Urban Studies with an emphasis on health and human services from UW-Milwaukee.
 She received a bachelors and master’s degree in nursing from UW-Milwaukee.
 In February 2018, Dr. McManus was appointed as Health Commissioner of the Milwaukee Health Department by the Common Council, and was the first woman to hold that position.
 She served in that capacity until September 2018.

 Milwaukee civil rights activist in the 1950s and 1960s; founding member of the Milwaukee United School Integration Committee (MUSIC), which served as a school integration umbrella organization; helped to organize the three school boycotts which MUSIC sponsored in 1964, 1965, and 1966, as well as the Freedom Schools.